Weekday Getaways to Wisconsin State Parks

 During weekdays, area cheese factories are open for tours, as are the Amish farms that offer everything from quilts to bentwood rockers to brown hen eggs along Highway 33.
 Another vote for midweek visits?
 The Amish won’t sell on Sundays.

-This park, where the Trempealeau River meets the Mississippi, has its community of campers on summer weekends, manager Jim Thompson said, but on weekdays and in spring and fall “you don’t see many people.
-It’s quite quiet.”
+This park, where the Trempealeau River meets the Mississippi, has its community of campers on summer weekends, but on weekdays and in spring and fall it's much quieter.

 Because it adjoins the Trempealeau National Wildlife Refuge, the park is a great place to watch migratory birds; others come to take in the river, its crawling barge traffic and to visit the busy lock and dam nearby.
 Bicyclists can reach the park from the Great River State Trail.
 One more bonus of visiting midweek: a better chance of snaring a table at the popular Trempealeau Hotel.